-EDU 6012 Differentiated Mathematics Instruction for All Learners (3 Units)
+EDU 3024 Differentiated Mathematics Instruction for All Learners (3 Units)

-This methodology course addresses the planning of content-specific instruction and delivery of content consistent with Common Core (K-8) mathematics standards and the language needs of all learners.
+This methodology course addresses the planning of content-specific instruction and delivery of content consistent with state adopted (K-8) mathematics standards and the language needs of all learners.
 The interrelated components of a balanced program of mathematics and the fostering of positive attitudes toward mathematics are stressed.
-This course includes instruction in how to model concepts and teach learners to solve problems using multiple strategies and to anticipate, recognize, and clarify mathematical misunderstandings that are common among (K-8) learners.
-This course includes intentional practice of classroom management, active and equitable participation for culturally, ethnically, linguistically, and academically diverse learners, lesson planning, and formative assessment to differentiate instruction for all learners.
+This course includes instruction in how to model concepts and teach learners to solve problems using multiple strategies and to anticipate, recognize and clarify mathematical misunderstandings that are common among K-8 learners.
+This course includes intentional practice of classroom management, active and equitable participation for culturally, ethnically, linguistically and academically diverse learners, lesson planning, and formative assessment to differentiate instruction for all learners.
 Modifications for diverse learners and learners with exceptionalities are researched and applied through fieldwork experience.
 Technology for teaching and learning is integrated in the course.
-This course requires 20 hours of observation in the field.